 The N.C.
-Center forNonprofits has been supporting and uniting North Carolina nonprofits since 1992, so we're celebrating our 20th Anniversary this year!
+Center forNonprofits has been supporting and uniting North Carolina nonprofits since 1992, so we celebrated our 20th Anniversary in 2012!
 Thanks to our Founding and Charter Members for believing in us early, and the foundations, corporations, and individuals that invest in a strong and healthy nonprofit sector.
 See photos from our 20th Anniversary Celebration!

 Children need advocates.
 Communities need health services.
 The human spirit needs art and culture.
 People of color, women, and many others need a voice.
 The environment needs protection.
 North Carolina's nonprofits meet an array of needs, but who serves those who serve in nonprofits?